 The bill amends existing laws regarding boundary line surveys on public lands managed by the Department of Natural Resources (DNR) in Washington State.
 It introduces two new sections to chapter 43.30 RCW, which require the DNR to notify affected landowners in writing within 30 days when conducting land surveys to establish boundaries on non-aquatic lands.
-This notification must include information about proposed section corners or boundary markers and provide opportunities for landowners to review, comment, and present historical evidence related to boundary locations.
+This notification must include information about proposed section corners or boundary markers and provide an opportunity for landowners to review, comment, and present historical evidence related to boundary locations.
 Additionally, before any survey is undertaken, the DNR must notify adjoining landowners and allow for similar opportunities for input regarding potential boundary adjustments.

-Original Bill: 58.04.007
+Statutes affected: Original Bill: 58.04.007

 Substitute Bill: 58.04.007